ethereum/kohaku/packages/security/README.md

 # SecurityUtils

 A collection of basic security-focused utilities for wallets.
-Aims to provide a baseline implementation of the walletbeat security standards and to be easily extensible for further additions.
+Security utilities should be small, focused, ideally stateless, and easy to integrate.
+Using these should provide a baseline implementation of the walletbeat security standards and be easily extensible for further additions within the SDK or by wallets.

-The utilities provided by this package are intended to provide baseline security that can be universally integrated into wallets.
-They are not intended to be comprehensive or to cover all possible security features.
+Utilities in this list should be applicable to all wallets.
 More advanced or wallet-specific features are out-of-scope and should be implemented by wallets themselves.
+Specialized utilities already covered by standard libraries and vendor-specific integrations are also out-of-scope for now.

 ## Utilities
-- Blocklist - Fetches and parses blocklists from various sources, currently supporting domains and addresses.
-- Address Poisoning - Provides utilities for poisoning addresses to prevent them from being used in transactions.

-### Planned Utilities
 - Phishing
+  - [x] Address Poisoning - Provides utilities for poisoning addresses to prevent them from being used in transactions.
+  - [x] Blocklist - Fetches and parses blocklists from various sources, currently supporting domains and addresses.
   - [ ] ENS/address label resolution - Resolve ENS names or address labels for known addresses.
   - [ ] Fuzzy malicious URL detection - Match against potentially malicious URLs for typosquat / cyrillic character detection.
   - [ ] Fuzzy malicious contract detection - Match against potentially malicious code hashes / bytecode patterns.